lila00245/team-project-2245-swen-261-07-a-chaoscontrol/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+All of our user stories for sprint 2 have been tested and their functionality has been verified to match the acceptance criteria.
+In total, we tested 8 different user stories each with at least 2 acceptance criterion.
 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's